modir/using-laminas-framework-book/version2/docs/forms.md

 typically shown to the user again, and the user is asked to correct any input errors and resend the form to server.

-Q> **What happens if I don't add a validation rule for a certain form field?**
+> **What happens if I don't add a validation rule for a certain form field?**
-Q>
+>
-Q> If you do not add a validation rule then the user-submitted field value Q> will not be checked, leaving a hole in your site's security.
-It is recommended Q> to always add a validation rule per each form field entered by user and add as many Q> checks per each field as needed to keep your form secure.
+> If you do not add a validation rule then the user-submitted field value
+> will not be checked, leaving a hole in your site's security.
+It is recommended
+> to always add a validation rule per each form field entered by user and add as many
+> checks per each field as needed to keep your form secure.

 ### Input Filter